 Answer: We always put student safety first, using all available data, including working closely with the National Weather Service to make the best decision possible.

-Answer: Once a decision is made to cancel or delay school (usually by 5:45 am), we will complete the following:
+Answer: Once a decision is made to cancel or delay school (usually by 5:45 am on the day of the cancelation and possibly sooner), we will complete the following:

 - PTS alerts: a text message, automated phone call, mobile app alert and email will be sent to you from the Phoenix-Talent School District.
 If you are not receiving texts, phone calls and/or emails from the district, you must login to your PowerSchool account and update your contact information.
 If you do not have the mobile app, you can download it by clicking here: iOS users / Android users.